Krubera Cave: Biology

-The biocenosis of Krubera-Voronja is composed of more than 12 species of arthropods of several groups, such as pseudoscorpions, spiders, opiliones, crustaceans, springtails, beetles and dipterans.
+The animal diversity of Krubera-Voronja is composed of more than 12 species of arthropods of several groups, such as pseudoscorpions, spiders, opiliones, crustaceans, springtails, beetles and dipterans.
 Krubera-Voronja cave is inhabited by endemic species, including four springtails discovered during the CAVEX Team expedition of 2010: Anurida stereoodorata, Deuteraphorura kruberaensis, Schaefferia profundissima, and Plutomurus ortobalaganensis; the last of these is the deepest terrestrial animal ever found on Earth, living 1980 m below the cave entrance.
-The beetle Catops cavicis inhabits Krubera-Voronja cave and also several caves around the Ortobalagan Valley.
-The subterranean amphipod crustacean Kruberia abchasica caught by Gennady Samokhin in August 2013, during dives in the siphon 'Dva Kapitana', dwells at the deepest part of the Krubera Cave (at the depth of −2,175 metres).
+The leiodid beetle Catops cavicis inhabits Krubera-Voronja and also several caves around the Ortobalagan Valley at depths of −1,600 m.
+The flying dipteran Trichocera maculipennis is the only invertebrate that has been recorded at all depths of the cave system, from the surface down to the deepest unflooded part of the cave.
+The subterranean amphipod crustacean Kruberia abchasica caught by Gennady Samokhin in August 2013, during dives in the siphon 'Dva Kapitana', dwells at the deepest part of the Krubera Cave at a depth of −2,175 m.
+Many of these species exhibit clear troglomorphic traits such as reduced or absent eyes and depigmentation.

+Surveys of the microbial communities of the Krubera-Voronja cave system reveal high bacterial diversity at both the phylum and genus levels, with the composition of bacterial phyla being heavily dependent on both depth and the frequency of human visits.
+24 phyla of bacteria have been identified throughout the cave system, with the most common at all depths and regions of the cave being Acidobacteria, Actinobacteria, Bacillota, and Pseudomonadota.

+The subsurface biotic community is heavily dependent on surface sources of organic carbon that come from water percolating from the surface, sinking streams that enter the cave system, and the activities of animals that move in and out of the caves.

 History of exploration

 Early exploration

 At the beginning of the 20th century, Arabika was visited by French speleologist Édouard-Alfred Martel, who published several works about the massif.
 In 1909–10 Russian karst scientist Alexander Kruber, a founder of the study in Russia, performed some field studies in Arabika.
 He published his observations in a series of Arabika-specific papers and several monographs.
 During the subsequent 50 years no special studies were undertaken of the karst and caves in the region, although the karst of Arabika was referred to in many works dealing with regional geology and hydrogeology.